mrciolino/wiki-backup/items/dio.md

 The user could ask Dio to perform various mapping functions and he would display what was asked upon his magical map.

 The user could ask Dio to show the locations of specific objects, people, or places, and he would display their position.
+Dio could also provide various routes to these locations and targets.